Carpk/ShawnKlein/_posts/2016-03-23-brief-intoductory-to-design-patterns.md

 ###<a name="composite"></a>Composite

-Composite is a combination of multiple elements coming together to make one overall element.
+Composite pattern is a combination of multiple elements coming together to make one overall element.
 This tree-like structure starts at the top with the component, the very bottom of the tree are leaf classes, and the classes that fill in the inbetween are composite classes.

 ````
 class Company